strongloop/strong-statsd/README.md

 - `splunk://[<host>]:<port>`: write using a UDP key value protocol to splunk, host defaults to localhost, and port is mandatory, since the protocol has no assigned port.

+Throws on error in URL format, returns self on success.

 ### statsd.start(callback)

 Starts statsd child process, callback indicates when it is started, and the